Radiographic Informatics Advisory Group

 • Alexander Peck (Chair)

-Anant Patel is currently a Health Informatics Consultant and Subject Matter Expert in clinical information systems (Barts Health NHS Trust and Homerton NHS Foundation Trust) and IT infrastructure (Central and North West London NHS Foundation Trust and Reading Borough Council), and works clinically (weekends) at St Cross Hospital Rugby.
-He has recently also been a involved with consulting for QA and Testing of IT systems.
+Anant Patel is currently a Health Informatics Consultant and Subject Matter Expert in Electronic Patient Records, Radiology Systems and Shared Care Records (worked with Bart's Health, Homerton University Hospital, and Cambridge and Peterborough ICB and QA and Testing Consultant for IT infrastructure and software (Central and North West London NHS Trust and Reading Borough Council), and works clinically (weekends) at St Cross Hospital Rugby.

 At Homerton NHS FT he was an IT lead, he helped implement PACS at Homerton and was a system designer for an Electronic Patient Record System at Homerton and Newham Radiology Department, designing and implementing a paperless system, as well as a radiation protection supervisor and governance lead.

 He previously represented the RIG nationally on the Clinical Risk and Safety Board, NHS eReferal System, Inter-Collegiate Working Party (RCR, BIR, SCoR and IPEM) and was Vice President for Informatics on the UKI&O Conferences.
-He has had articles published on clinical systems and paperless working, and has also presented nationally.
+He has had articles published on clinical systems and paperless working, written chapters for two Health Informatics books and has also presented nationally.

 He has also worked across disciplines to collaborate on managing laboratory projects, including the introduction of Digital Pathology and National projects including the Scottish Genomes Partnership.